-Agemochi: Classic Japanese Fried Rice Cracker
+Agemochi: A Traditional Japanese Fried Rice Cracker

-For the unfamiliar, Mochi is a plain white rice cake made of glutinous rice called “Mochi-Gome (餅米)”, and as you can guess from that, Age-Mochi is an old-fashioned, simple snack.
+For the unfamiliar, Mochi is a plain white rice cake made from glutinous rice called Mochi-Gome (餅米), and as you can guess, Age Mochi is an old-fashioned, simple snack.

 When Japanese home cooks don’t use a package of Mochi all at once, some like to make Agemochi with the leftovers.